hjjg200/hjjg200/vim/cheatsheet.md

 * 5G : Move to line 5
 * G : Move to the last line

+# Explore

+* :Sex : Split and open the folder of the selected file
+* :Vex : Vertical version of Sex
+* :ter : Open a terminal

 # Split

 * :split <path> : Split the window and open the path